guangxush/LearnEng/TED/Ted.md

 Let's fight for what it is that really matters, because we can take OKRs beyond our business.
 We can take them to our families, to our schools, even to our governments.

-We can transform those informations.
+We can transform those information.
 We can back to the right track, if we can and do measure what really matters.

+### The hidden power of smile

+When I was a child, I always wanted to be a superhero.
+I wanted to save the world and make everyone happy.

+I decided instead to embark on a journey of real science, to find a more useful truth.

+The researchers found that the span of a player's smile could actually predict the span of his life.

+Smiling is one of the most basic, biologically uniform expressions of all humans.

+We smile often, and use smiles to express joy and satisfaction.

+Outside of this room, more than a third of us smile more than 20 times per day, whereas less than 14 percent of us smile.

+By showing that facial feedback, modifies the neural processing of emotional content in the brain, in a way that helps us feel better when we smile.

+Smiling stimulates our brain reward mechanism in a way that even chocolate, a well-regarded pleasure inducer can not match.

+When you smile, you don't only appear to be more likable and courteous, but you actually appear to be more competent.

+So whenever you want to look great and competent, reduce your stress, or improve your marriage, that will help you and everyone around you live a longer, healthier, happier life, smile.